2020-21 Virtual Solo and Ensemble Festivals

 This school year CMEA Bay Section will offer two Virtual Solo and Ensemble Festivals.
 This digital format mirrors the model of the CMEA State Solo and Ensemble Festival that took place this past spring semester.
 Our goal is to provide performance opportunities for young musicians in our community and encourage educators to incorporate solo repertoire and performance into their curriculum, using the Bay Section Virtual Solo and Ensemble Festival as another tool for assessment.
 Student performances will be evaluated by Bay Section’s top adjudicators using the Bay Section Solo and Ensemble performance rubric.
 The virtual festivals will take place on the following dates: December 8–15, and April 26–30.

-- The registration window for the Virtual Solo and Ensemble Festivals is November 9–13.
+- The registration window for the Spring Virtual Solo and Ensemble Festivals is April 5-19.